English (Creative Writing and English Literature)

 Entry requirements

-You will need a minimum of 2.2 BA Hons degree or international equivalent.
-With your application, you must submit a satisfactory 2000 to 3000 sample of your written work, consisting of either literary criticism or creative writing, on a subject of your choice.
+We normally require a 2:2 undergraduate degree in English (literary studies/creative writing) or a cognate humanities discipline or international equivalent.
+With your application, you must submit a satisfactory 2000 to 3000-word sample of your written work, consisting of either literary criticism or creative writing, on a subject of your choice.
 You can use written work that you have previously produced for your coursework.

 Months of entry